RachelAbit/Blog-Preview-Card/README.md

 ### Continued development

-For improvement, I want to learn about:
+For improvement, I want to learn more about:
 - CSS Frameworks
 - CSS Animation
 - CSS Functions